History of rail transport in Luxembourg: Prince-Henri network

 From 1864 several prominent figures put their support behind the idea of constructing a second railway line (Gürtelbahn).
 These included Eugène Guyot, a Brussels book printer; Simon Philippart, a Brussels banker; and François Majerus, Luxembourgish engineer.
 It was to go from Wasserbillig, along the Sauer, via Ettelbrück, along the Attert and the Belgian border, via Kleinbettingen to Pétange, where the centre of the new network was to be located.
 From Pétange it was to go on to Esch-Alzette.

-On 19 March 1869, to realise this project, a law created the Compagnie des chemins de fer Prince-Henri.
-Prince Henry was at the time the Lieutenant-Governor of Luxembourg.
+On 19 March 1869, to realise this project, a law created the Société des chemins de fer Prince-Henri ("Prince Henry Railway Company").
+This was named after Prince Henry of the Netherlands, the brother of King Grand Duke Wilhelm III.
+Prince Henry had been the Lieutenant-Governor, representing his brother, in the Grand Duchy of Luxembourg since 1850.
+Despite strong resistance from the competing Guillaume-Luxembourg company in conjunction with their railway company, EST, concessions were eventually granted for the Prince-Henri company.
+This company established a network of lines, primarily radiating from Pétange, and included another line, which — albeit utilising sections of the GL network — extended in a wide arc north of the city of Luxembourg and along the eastern border of the Grand Duchy from Diekirch via Echternach and Wasserbillig to Grevenmacher.
+The network was gradually opened between 1873 and 1881, with some later additions.

 In the spring of 1870, work started in two places: the line Esch-Alzette – Pétange – Steinfort and the line Pétange – Fond-de-Gras.
 At the same time the line Clemency – Autelbas – Arlon was started.

 From 1 August 1873, the first trains ran on the new PH network: